tatsuokun/deepdep/README.md

 Put conllx format dataset (for example PTB English as in the original paper) in `deepdep/data`

 If you want to run this program quickly, please make your directory structure as below.
+Otherwise, edit `config.toml` so you can run the program with your dataset.

  ```
 deepdep
 │